gursher-singh/smart-bundle-recommender/README.md

 - **GitHub Pages:** Commit the file as `index.html` to a repository and enable GitHub Pages in Settings.
 - **Any Web Host:** Upload the HTML file via FTP or file manager.

-## 🎯 Product Strategy (APM Perspective)

-**Why this approach?** Shopify merchants are overwhelmed by complex apps requiring deep integration.
-By offering a lightweight, zero-install, drag-and-drop CSV solution based on universal price psychology, we reduce the time-to-value from hours to seconds.

 **Key Product Decisions:**
 - *Category Agnostic:* Avoided ML/AI keyword matching in favor of price-tier psychology to ensure it works for *every* merchant right out of the box.
 - *Portable Architecture:* Chose a single HTML file format to empower non-technical merchants and internal operational teams to use the tool without engineering support.